gbudge/ctox/README.md

 ### 🔄 Recovery Procedures

-If ctox fails or is interrupted:
+If toxc fails or is interrupted:

 ```bash
 # 1. Check for orphaned environments